huisunsh/personal-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include organizational search and learning, cognitive science, and social networks.
-I use a mix of qualitative data, computational modeling, and experiments.
+bio: I am an economic sociologist and organization theorists with a focus on human cognition.
+I use a mix of qualitative, quantitative, experimental and computational methods.

 interests:
-- Managerial Cognition
+- Managerial Cognition and Decision Making
-- Organizational Learning
+- Organization Design
-- Entrepreneurship
+- Organization Theory
-- Social Networks
+- Economic Sociology
-- Mixed Methods (computational, qualitative, experimental)
+- Mixed Methods (qualitative, quantitative, computational and experimental)

 education:
   courses:
-  - course: PhD in Management & Organizations (minor in Computational Cognitive Science)
+  - course: PhD in Management & Organizations
     institution: Northwestern University
     year: 2022
   - course: MS in Statstics